 Will it really change?
 I don't know.
 I understand a little bit of my own destiny.
 I understand a little of working with the destiny of individual human beings.
 But the destiny of the planet and our relationship to it?
 Sadly, I sense that collectively humanity has made a decision: they want materialism, they want their energy-intensive culture.
 They can call it "green economy" and say they're doing wind farms or solar panels, but it's still what one might call the old story, a story that doesn't make sense because materialism doesn't nourish your soul.

 What will it take to give birth collectively to a new story, to a story based on reclaiming what is sacred, turning to what is sacred?
 Parabola tells these stories over and over again.
 If you go back the forty years it has been published and open any volume, it has a story of the sacred told in one culture or another.
 It is really the deepest story of humanity—the story of our relationship to the sacred within creation.
 Yes, there is a disembodied God and one can reach that in meditation.
 But there is also an embodied God that is the sacred within creation.
-We walk upon it and we eat it and we breath it.
+We walk upon it and we eat it and we breathe it.
 Every breath is sacred, that's why so many spiritual practices are based upon breath.
 Food is sacred.
 I remember the very first meal Mrs. Tweedie cooked for me; I didn't believe you could taste love.

 P: What did she cook?